Nicolás Muñoz

-Nicolás Armando Muñoz Jarvis (born 21 December 1981) is a Panamanian professional footballer, who plays as a forward.
+Nicolás Armando Muñoz Jarvis (born 21 December 1981) is a Panamanian former professional footballer who played as a forward.

 Club career

 Nicknamed Yuyu, Muñoz has spent most of his career in his native Panama and in El Salvador, but also had a stint in Colombia with Envigado, whom he left for Salvadoran side Chalatenango in 2004.

 He also played for FAS and Águila, to whom he returned after a shortlived loan spell in Portugal with Belenenses, and in summer 2008 he signed with Alianza.

 He moved on to Vista Hermosa in January 2009 and after a second spell at Águila he returned to Panama in February 2010 to play for Árabe Unido.

 In 2012, he signed for Isidro Metapán his contract was extended with a year in May 2013.
 Muñoz, who had scored seven of Isidro Metapán's previous nine CCL goals, continued his amazing touch.

-On October 24, 2013 he became the third ever player to score 4 goals in a CCL match against Los Angeles Galaxy, all which Nicolás Muñoz scored solo.
+On 24 October 2013 he became the third ever player to score 4 goals in a CCL match against Los Angeles Galaxy, all which Nicolás Muñoz scored solo.

+Águila

 In January 2015, Muñoz rejoined Águila, after Isidro Metapán declined to renew his contract and in April he scored the club's 1000th goal in Salvadoran league history.

+Luis Ángel Firpo

 In 2017, Nicolás Muñoz joined Luis Ángel Firpo for the Clausura 2017 tournament, after being released by Águila the previous tournament.

+Pasaquina

 In 2018, Muñoz signed with Pasaquina for the Clausura 2018 tournament.

+Since retiring in 2022, Muñoz is currently the Under-8 and Under-14 coach for Juventus Academy Panamá.

 International career

-He made his debut for Panama in a November 2006 friendly match against El Salvador and has, as of 10 June 2015, earned a total of 13 caps, scoring 1 goal.
+Muñoz made his debut for Panama in a November 2006 friendly match against El Salvador and has, as of 10 June 2015, earned a total of 13 caps, scoring 1 goal.
 He represented his country at the 2007 and 2009 CONCACAF Gold Cups.